 - Cafecito means as much as little coffee.

 - Traditionally a small, very strong, black coffee, which is drunk with a lot of sugar.

 - Minimum 42 g of coffee on 1 l of water.

 - Traditionally the raw coffee beans are roasted with sugar in a pan on fire until they become black.
 Then the beans are crushed in a mortar by hand.
 The coffee is then put in a coffee sock that is hung in a holder, called cafetera.
 Hot water is poured over.
 Then sugar is added and the coffee is poured into small plastic cups.

-- Nowadays espresso cookers that are also called cafetera are common to prepare coffee.
+- Nowadays espresso cookers that are also called cafetera are common to prepare cafecito.

 - its also called “medio pollo”- half chicken.

 For advertising links on this page the dealer may pay a commission.
 These advertising links are marked with an asterisk (*) – images and banners are marked with “Ads” or “Advertisment”.
 There are no costs for you.
 Find more information in the data protection regulations here.